-In this department, research is conducted on the general and specialised parts of criminal law as well as criminal procedure.
-Furthermore, the department specialises in commercial criminal law and criminal tax law.
+Uwe Hellmann's research concerns the general and special parts of criminal law as well as criminal procedural law, with a particular focus on commercial criminal law and criminal tax law.

 Uwe Hellmann is the author of a concise e-textbook on the general principles of German criminal law published in Moscow.
 Together with Manfred Heinrich he continues the publication of the textbooks on the specialised elements (Parts 1 and 2) of the German Criminal Code, originally established by Volker Krey.
 In addition, Uwe Hellmann has authored a textbook and casebook on commercial criminal law.
 He is the author of a textbook on criminal procedural law and edits and co-authors the corresponding casebook.
 Together with Harro Herffs he has written a handbook of best practice for medical practitioners on accounting fraud.
 Uwe Hellmann has also contributed to a compendium on commercial criminal law, as well as to the Nomos Commentary on the German Criminal Code.
 He has commented on numerous criminal tax law provisions in an extensive commentary on the Tax Code and the Procedural Code of Fiscal Courts.

 The teaching programme in the law faculty also encompasses these areas of criminal law.
 The degree programme consists of the basic (foundation) courses and a specific area of study, which the students can choose themselves.
 For the foundation courses, lectures are held on the general and specialised parts of the criminal law as well as criminal procedure.
-In addition, academic staff hold seminars on the basic and specialised parts of the Criminal Code.
 Uwe Hellmann holds lectures on commercial criminal law, criminal tax law and European and international criminal law for those law students specialising in “Economic, Tax and Environmental Criminal Law”.
 Students pursuing the LL.M. in Corporate and Tax Law also attend the lecture on criminal tax law.

 Each year, Uwe Hellmann holds lectures on European criminal law for master’s students at the Université Paris Nanterre.
 He also lectures on all areas of criminal law, as well as commercial criminal law at the German School of Law at the University of Szeged, as part of the course “German Law”.